 6- Rama VIII Bridge

-The Bridge stretches across Thailand’s Chao Phraya River and is an impressive engineering structure that is 475 meters (1,437 feet) long.
+The Bridge stretches across Thailand’s Chao Phraya River and is an impressive engineering structure that is 475 m (1,437 ft) long.

 7- Chao Phraya River

-The River of Kings, the Chao Phraya River, is the lifeblood of Thailand and many communities live along the banks of this river.
+The River of Kings, the Chao Phraya River, is the lifeblood of Thailand and many communities have thrived along the banks of this river.

-The river is a source of income, a means of transport and an impressive natural landmark of Thailand.
+A busy waterway with cargo barges, long-tail boats and leisure crafts, the river is a source of income, a means of transportation and an impressive natural landmark of Thailand.

-Several attractions are along the river, including the Grand Palace and Wat Phra Kaew, Wat Pho and Wat Arun.
+While in the Thai capital, follow the river and you’ll find yourself visiting many of Bangkok’s top attractions, including the Grand Palace and Wat Phra Kaew, Wat Pho and Wat Arun.

 8- Damnoen Saduak Floating Market